When and what to learn in a changing world: Vanishing fixed costs

+The proof is in \hyref{Appendix}{sec:optimal_policies_with_vanishing_fixed_costs}.
+The concavity of $w_0$ derives from there being no residual interim value of information when $\kappa=0$: if at any belief $p$ we had $\Cav[w_0](p)>w_0(p)$, then it would be optimal to immediately jump, implying $w_0(p) = \Cav[w_0](p)$; hence $w_0= \Cav[w_0]$.
+All costs are internalized in the net value, so the expectation of $w_0$ itself is the continuation value when information is acquired.
+Hence if $w_0$ is locally strictly concave, waiting is optimal: any information acquisition would decrease payoffs by Jensen's inequality.
+Symmetrically, \emph{linear} regions capture instantaneous information acquisition being weakly profitable.
+On the boundary between such regions, it is optimal to maintain the current belief so as to "skip over" beliefs which would trigger immediate information acquisition.

-The first part of \hyref{Theorem}{thm:optimality-and-convergence-to-wait-or-confirm} exhibits how to construct optimal policies but it is silent as to both (a) whether this specifies a unique one, and (b) whether the optimal policies for $\kappa>0$ from the previous section converge to \emph{one of these} optimal policies.
-It is easy to see, by taking an extreme counter-example, that neither uniqueness nor convergence to some arbitrarily selected wait-or-confirm policy can be guaranteed in general.
+The first part of \hyref{Theorem}{thm:optimality-and-convergence-to-wait-or-confirm} constructs an optimal policy but is silent as to whether it is a unique, and convergence of optimal policies for $\kappa>0$.
+It is easy to see that neither uniqueness nor convergence to some arbitrarily selected wait-or-confirm policy can be guaranteed in general.
 Indeed, consider the case where $f$ is affine over $[0,1]$: for $\kappa=0$, every feasible belief process is optimal; for any $\kappa>0$, it is uniquely optimal to never acquire information.
-Although this example is extreme, local versions of the same issue can exist in general.
-Note, however, that even in this case, the optimal policy when $\kappa>0$ converges to \emph{some} wait-or-confirm policy.
+Even in this case, the optimal policy when $\kappa>0$ converges to \emph{some} wait-or-confirm policy.
 This is what the second part of the result states formally.